 The good news is that if you missed the better part of your catch on the first pass, your chances will be better on your next pass with another funnel — you’re next campaign.

 As with a great many things, by grasping the workings of a small funnel, you’ll be able to progress to more elaborate funnels much quicker.

 For the purposes of demonstration, let’s start with a test case scenario.

-Ms. Alice Cheivementz is a business coach who is looking to expand her mailing list.
+For our WordPress funnel example, we’ll be using the fake example of Ms. Alice Cheivementz, a business coach who is looking to expand her mailing list.
 Her plan is to send a weekly newsletter with business advice and tips, with a future goal to develop leads that will convert into paying clients.

 Looking at our workflow, we’ll be discussing the assets we will need, we’ll build those assets, we’ll connect the assets together to form our funnel, and finally, we’re going to test our funnel by setting up Google Analytics and Google Optimize tags, using Google Tag Manager.

-Just to clarify the logic and flow of our funnel:
+Just to clarify the logic and flow of our WordPress funnel: